quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/advanced-topics.md

 ## Advanced Trackers

 ### CorrelationTracker
-This tracker helps you visualize the correlation between different quantum properties, which is especially useful for understanding entanglement effects.
+This tracker helps you visualize the correlation between different quantum properties, which is especially useful for understanding what will happen when measurements occur.
 It calculates [Pearson's correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) between properties.

 ```csharp
 // To get the correlation matrix programmatically: